-That said, the median sale price for homes sold in Sammamish dipped 0.9% over the past year to around $921,500 as of February 2020.
-But Zillow predicts they will spike in 2020 and boost 5.0% over the next year.
+The situation is similar in Sammamish.
+The median sale price for homes sold in Sammamish increased 12% over the past year to around $1,063,463 as of March 2021.
 This is a testament to the conditions mentioned earlier in terms of low inventory, a strong labor force, and very low interest rates.

 You’ll Want to Arrange Your Financing Ahead of Time

 In a slow-moving real estate market, where there is plenty of inventory to go around, a home buyer could potentially make an offer before having the financing arranged.
-And even though the market is not as fast-moving in Sammamish than it may have been over the recent past, it’s still wise for buyers to get their financing in order well before they begin their search for a new home.
+It’s wise for buyers to get their financing in order well before they begin their search for a new home.

-If you are planning to use a mortgage loan to buy a home in Sammamish, it would be wise to get pre-approved by a mortgage lender before shopping for a house.
+If you are planning to use a mortgage loan to buy a home in Sammamish, it would be a good idea to get pre-approved by a mortgage lender before shopping for a house.
 Doing so will provide you with a number of benefits.

 Please contact us if you have questions about getting pre-approved for a loan.